NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Correcting camera positions and orientations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``bundle_adjust`` program (:numref:`bundle_adjust`)
+The ``bundle_adjust`` program (:numref:`bundle_adjust`) can be used to
- can be used to adjust the camera positions
+adjust the camera positions and orientations before running
-and orientations before running stereo.
-These adjustments only makes the
+stereo.
+These adjustments makes the cameras self-consistent, but not
-cameras self-consistent.
-For the adjustments to be absolute, it is
-necessary to use ``bundle_adjust`` with ground control points.
+consistent with the ground.

+A stereo terrain created with bundle-adjusted cameras can be aligned
+to an existing reference using ``pc_align``
+(:numref:`pc-align-example`).
+The same alignment transform can be
+applied to the bundle-adjusted cameras (:numref:`ba_pc_align`).

 .. _pc-align-example: